Failed IVF and Spiralling?

 Real support sounds like:

-Let people know what kind of support helps — and give yourself permission to limit how much you share and with whom.
+Let people know what kind of support helps — and permit yourself to limit how much you share and with whom.

 ✍️ Tools That Actually Help After a Failed Round